orblivion/ntfy/.sandstorm/README_FUTURE.md

 There's an Icon field.
 It takes a URL.
 It would be nice if the image at the end of it were hostable as part of the app.

+## Attachments

+Let's see if we can get attachments to work.

+Static serving is one option.
+That can then be the BASE_URL and everything will probably work "normally".
+And, it will probably be the smallest code change, which will make updates much more pleasant.
+A downside is that we lose some access control: why do we have different API URLs in the first place?

+However, maybe somehow this can work with the API URL.
+I don't think it will, because we have multiple API URLs, and thus no single BASE_URL that will work.
+But... doublecheck that.
+Maybe the phone always sees its own API URL as the "BASE_URL".
+If that's true, we can probably fake it.
+Each client can download attachments over their own API URL.

+Whichever we do, ntfy will need to be able to delete attachments as the messages expire.

 ## Multiple Phones

 * If I use it on two different phones with the same (ex.)
 Mastodon accounts attached, will I get duplicate notifications?
 Or will it be a different topic per phone?